 C:\WinAVR\bin>status_giveio.bat status of giveio: Type: [0x01] Kernel driver.
 Start Type: [0x02] Automatic Error Control: [0x01] NORMAL: Display a message box.
 Binary path: \??\C:\WINDOWS\giveio.sys Load order grp: Dependencies: Start Name: ok.

-When port drivers are set up, then we can do couple fun tests with your AVR microcontroller via same AVR ISP cable that we use with PonyProg.
-No, any changes are needed as this programmer is supported by AVRDUDE.
+When port drivers are set up, we can do a couple of fun tests with your AVR microcontroller via the same AVR ISP cable that we use with PonyProg.
+No, any changes are needed as AVRDUDE supports this programmer.

 Just open a console window and write command line: